klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 instead of from the container and hence put stress on Lustre.

+#### Issue: Lmod caches

+As the environment in the container is not compatible with the environment outside, we cannot use the regular user Lmod cache, or it may get corrupted, certainly if a user is working both in and out of the container at the same time.

+Possible solutions/workarounds:

+1. Work with `LMOD_IGNORE_CACHE=1` in the container.
+    As the whole of `/appl/lumi` is mounted in the containers by our EasyConfigs, this will slow down module searches in Lmod considerably.

+2. Modify `/opt/cray/pe/lmod/lmod/libexec/myGlobals.lua`: Look for the line with `usrCacheDir` and define a unique directory for it, e.g., `.cache/lmod/ccpe-{version}-{versionsuffix}`.

 #### Recognising that you're working in a container.

 An easy way to check if you're in working in a singularity container, is to check if